-Spain or Portugal? which Iberian country is the best destination?
+Spain or Portugal?
+Which is the best Iberian destination?

 Portugal and Spain are neighbors and rivals since… ever!
 Besides sharing the Iberian Peninsula, they share many characteristics, history, heritage, and even culture.
 To better understand the differences and similarities, we will compare the countries under the following terms: